free radical scavengers

 Antioxidants help prevent free radicals from harming healthy cells in the body.
 They

-do this by stopping free radicals from being formed, thus counteracting oxidative
+do this by stopping free radicals from being formed.
+In this way they counteract oxidative

-A free radical is an atom or molecule that contains 1 or more unpaired electrons.
+A free radical is an atom or molecule that contains one or more unpaired electrons.

 These electrons want to bond to atoms or molecules and do so easily.
 This process

 harms your body.
 Many things can cause free radicals.
 These include radiation, environmental

 toxins, and tobacco smoke.
 Your body also makes free radicals when it converts fat